WebDevelopUa/vue3-vuex-musicbox/README.md

 ```

+* Access to store state - `this.$store.state.authModalShow` - is not recommended!
 * Mutations - changing / updating the state - appears in a form of a function; can be used in any component
+* Map Mutations - Mappers - extract the mutation function from the store object
+* Getters - like computed properties - allows accessing state properties from the store; accessible in all components;
+  only updates when the state changes; help with a performance

 -------------------------